ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Experiments and Analysis

 \textbf{Q4: \textit{How is domain concatenation superior to others?}}

-\textbf{A4:} We compare our domain concatenation with four mixing techniques in Tab.~\ref{tab:concat-examples}.
-SimROD \cite{SimROD} stitched samples from both domains as inputs for adaptation while MixUp \cite{MixUp}, CutMix \cite{CutMix}, and CutOut \cite{CutOut} are general regularization methods adopted for fully- and semi-supervised learning.
-While all four methods achieve promising results in their respective RGB-based tasks, they have shown sub-par performance in the RV representation for UDA in LiDAR segmentation.
-Differently, our approach is able to effectively leverage the spatial context of RV, and combine both the source and target domains into an intermediate domain for fine-grained interactive learning and regularization.
+\textbf{A4:} We compare five popular mixing techniques in Tab.~\ref{tab:concat-examples}.
+SimROD~\cite{SimROD} stitched samples from both domains as inputs for adaptation while MixUp~\cite{MixUp}, CutMix~\cite{CutMix}, CutOut~\cite{CutOut}, and Mix3D~\cite{Mix3D} are general regularization methods adopted for fully- and semi-supervised learning.
+It can be seen that they have shown sub-par performance in the RV representation for UDA in LiDAR segmentation.
+Differently, our approach is able to effectively leverage the spatial context of RV and combine both domains into an intermediate domain for fine-grained interactive learning and regularization.